Author: Negin M. Khorasani

 Many years ago, I started practicing meditation and later was trained in India for teaching it.
 I started working with people and supporting them to go within and connect with their heart and to explore their inner world.
 I have dived deep into self-inquiry both in practice and through related literature.
 I explored philosophy, psychology and mystic literature.
 I learned that dealing with fears, hesitations and discontentment as well as following our deep longings is an integral part of this inner work.
 Only through following the thread of our hesitations and facing our fears are we able to embrace a more expanded version of ourselves and move toward our full potential.

 I have been contemplating opening a new chapter in my work life for the past number of years however I was postponing making this change and stepping outside of my comfort zone.
-Finally, in the spring of this year, Shabnam and I founded Be 8nfinite to open this new chapter in our lives and in the lives of others.
+Finally, in the spring of this year, I founded Be 8nfinite to open this new chapter in my life and in the lives of others.
 It seemed like a daunting task.
-The stress of taking that first step combined with the pressure of actualizing it in the way we had both imagined was almost paralyzing.
+The stress of taking that first step combined with the pressure of actualizing it in the way I had imagined was almost paralyzing.
 This fear of the unknown is more complex at this time.
 There is a new level of uncertainty the world has been facing during these turbulent and transformative times.
 The pandemic and the seed of chaos it carries for humanity pushes us to change our ways on so many levels as a collective.
-Now to add more complexity to this equation there has also been our fear of not being able to actualize the perfect image that we would like to create.
+Now to add more complexity to this equation there has also been my fear of not being able to actualize the perfect image that I would like to create.
 It can be a paralysis by analysis situation when the perfect image that is imprinted upon our minds can become a hindrance to our actions, as is often the case with perfectionism.
 Much like opening a new drawing book and putting the very first lines on the blank sheet.

 Now, I am inviting you to look at the areas of your blank sheet syndrome.
 What are your hesitations and fears?
 What are you keeping in your desk drawer for an unknown future?
 What are the things that you secretly keep loving and longing for but don’t dare to act upon them?
 Beware of storing them for too long.
 The flood of time may ruin its beauty and freshness forever.
 Suddenly it may get too late and the opportunity lost forever.
 Don’t leave it for later.
 Don’t leave it to chance or the favors of others to create the opportunity for you.